anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 deployment itself.
 This is due to difficulty in resulting operational management (see principles section `Introduction to Storage`_ - "Operationally Amenable" above).

-For cloud based storage "Ephemeral" storage (hypervisor attached or container images which are disposed when VNF/CNF is stopped) is often distinguished from other persistent storage, however this is a behaviour variation that is managed via the VNF descriptor rather than a specific Storage Type.
+For cloud-based storage, "Ephemeral" storage (hypervisor attached or container images which are disposed when VNF/CNF is stopped) is often distinguished from other persistent storage, however this is a behaviour variation that is managed via the VNF descriptor rather than a specific Storage Type.
+,
 Storage also follows the alignment of separated virtual and physical resources of Virtual Infrastructure Layer and HW Infrastructure Layer.
 Reasons for such alignment are described more in Section `Network`_.